 You will also want to be looking at the toilet bowl height.
 Some people prefer the tradition sized loos.
 However, for someone who finds sitting and standing difficult, be it through disability or age, there are ADA compliant options that go by several names.
 Comfort, right, and chair height all typically describe units that are above seventeen inches in height measured from the base to the top of a seat.
 By going for such an option, you improve accessibility.

 Finally, you’ll want to consider the brand.
-We favor TOTO toilets for most jobs, but there are alternatives we use in certain situations too.
+We prefer TOTO toilets for most jobs, but there are alternatives we use in certain situations too.
 Kohler, American Standard, Gerber, and Mansfield are just a few options to choose from.
+The toiletbrains.com website explore the top toilet brands in more detail.

 If you would like more information on buying a toilet, why not get in touch with us.
 Alternatively, you can read about our qualifications on our who we are page.